Travel by train in France

 - Ventimiglia (Italy)

-Reservations for French trains
+Reservations for trains in France

 Many French trains require an advance reservation, including TGV high-speed trains, all international high-speed trains, and night trains (prices depend on desired sleeping accommodation).
 You can make reservations up to 3 months in advance.